Fathers, Breastfeeding and Bonding

 Enjoy being a father and embrace the new roles with it.
 The more supportive you are of mother and baby the longer breastfeeding will be and the more confident the mother will feel about their ability to do so.

-Dr. Lucas Godinez, a Kids Plus Doc since 2004, is also an International Board Certified Lactation Consultant.
+Dr. Lucas Godinez, is an International Board Certified Lactation Consultant and Kids Plus physician since 2004.